Last Update: [February 26, 2018]

 (e) We may also use your personal information to generate Aggregated Data for internal use and for sharing with third parties on a selective basis.

 3. Your Materials.
-The materials you post on the website, such as directory information are made available to be viewed by other users of the website and transmitted on the Internet.
+The materials you post on the website, such as registry information, are made available to be viewed by other users of the website and transmitted on the Internet.
 No such materials are treated confidentially.
 Psychotherapy Matters Inc. will remove your materials from the website at your request, but we cannot give any assurances that such materials are not still available or have not been copied by other users.

 4. Limitations.
 Though Psychotherapy Matters Inc. makes every effort to preserve your privacy, we cannot guarantee your privacy.
 Further, we may disclose personal information when required by law or where we have a good-faith belief that such action is necessary to comply with a judicial proceeding, a court order or legal process served on us.
 We may also disclose personal information in cooperation with a law enforcement request.